Cremation Urns: What Is an Urn Made Of?

 Materials used in making cremation urns

-Aluminum: Beneficial characteristics of an aluminum cremation urn for ashes include being lightweight, malleable, corrosion resistant and non-magnetic.
-Aluminum is also one of the more budget-friendly options, making it a popular choice for those also purchasing space in a columbarium in a cemetery.
+Aluminum: Beneficial characteristics of an aluminum urn for ashes include being lightweight, malleable, corrosion-resistant and non-magnetic.
+Aluminum is also one of the more budget-friendly options for metal urns, making it a popular choice for those also purchasing space in a columbarium in a cemetery.

 Brass: Brass is a lightweight metal alloy that gives off a bright golden appearance when polished.
-Oftentimes, brass cremation urns are finished with bronze or pewter to strengthen it and to alter the color.
-Brass can be coated in enamel or paint and is a popular choice for urns that will be displayed.
+Oftentimes, brass cremation urns are finished with bronze or pewter to strengthen it and alter the color.
+Brass urns for human ashes can be coated in enamel or paint and is a popular choice for urns that will be displayed.
+Brass funeral urns are a popular choice due to their durability, color options, and elegant appearance.

-Copper: Copper is a reddish brown metal that is lightweight and malleable.
+Copper: Copper is a reddish-brown metal that is lightweight and malleable.
 It is used for accenting cremation urns.
-Copper wire is used in cloisonnéé urns.
-Copper oxidizes over time turning the surface green or bluish-green, which can be treated.
+Copper wire is used in cloisonné urns.
+Copper oxidizes over time, turning the surface green or bluish-green, which can be treated.
 Copper urns are best suited for indoor environments.

 Gold Vermeil: Vermeil is produced when sterling silver is coated with 10K gold thicker than 2.5 micrometers.
 Any instance where sterling silver is coated with less than 2.5 micrometers of gold, the product is considered “gold-plated.”
 Necklace charms to hold ashes that are vermeil are more durable and last longer than a gold-plated pendant.
 Gold vermeil is a popular choice for cremation jewelry and keepsakes.